Skip to main content

 How to test SEO and Accessibility with PageSpeed Insights

 In addition to the Performance score, PageSpeed Insights also provides a rating for accessibility and on-page SEO.
+You can also use our dedicated website SEO checker for a focused SEO audit.

 For example, Lighthouse detects when insufficient contrast between text and background colors makes content hard to read.